GeneDer/coding-challenge/README.md

 ```
 The second tweet is in order and it will form new edges in the graph.

-The edge list by both these tweets are:
+The edge list by first two tweets are:

 ```
 #Spark <-> #Apache